Difference Between Patent and Trademark

 Patent

-• Provisional type Patent is filed when the invention is still under process or in development phase and the inventor needs to improve it.
-The inventor will be given 1 year to improve and enhance its invention.
-After 12 months the inventor can convert provisional patent into complete application.
+• A provisional type Patent is filed when the invention is still under process or in the development phase and the inventor needs to improve it.
+The inventor will be given 1 year to improve and enhance their invention.
+After 12 months the inventor can convert the provisional patent into a complete application.

-• Complete type patent is a full-fledged invention, an invention that is complete and ready for patent.
+• A complete type patent is a full-fledged invention, an invention that is complete and ready for a patent.
 At this time the inventor can directly apply for a complete application.

 Trademark